 Response

-In response to both reviewer #1 and Reviewer #2 we have added an entire section on statistical analysis and procedure on pages 13-14, where we explained in detail the justification of our analysis.
-Specifically, we conducted a basic descriptive analysis to capture the characteristics of the sample in terms of their exposure to isolation and to examine the differences between the Israeli and American students in their emotional response to isolation.
-To examine the effect of isolation and proxy to the feeling/ affective component, along with other factors such as knowledge component, gender, age, marital status and country we used Hierarchical Regression to examine the rehabilitative attitudes.
-A decision was made to use hierarchical Regression as we wanted to examine the contribution of previously known predictors (e.g., age, gender, marital status, and knowledge), while adding new predictors, that were not examined in previous studies, in a specific order.
-The order in which the predictors are added in models 2 and 3, are determined according to the theoretical explanation presented earlier in the paper, according to which attitudes are determined by knowledge and feeling/ affective components.
+In response to your comments and those of Reviewers 1 and 2, we have added a section on the statistical analysis procedure (pp. 13–14), in which we explained in detail the justification of our analysis.
+Specifically, we conducted a basic descriptive analysis both to capture the characteristics of the sample in terms of their exposure to isolation and to examine the differences between the Israeli and American students in their emotional response to isolation.
+To examine the effect of isolation as a proxy to the affective/feeling component, along with other factors, such as knowledge component, gender, age, marital status, and nationality, we used hierarchical regression models to examine rehabilitative attitudes.
+We used hierarchical regression models to examine the contribution of previously known predictors (e.g., age, gender, marital status, and knowledge), while adding new predictors that were not examined in previous studies, and in a specific order.
+The order in which the predictors were added in Models 2 and 3 were determined according to the theoretical explanation presented earlier in the paper, according to which attitudes are determined by knowledge and affective/feeling components.
 This is a methodological theory that guides public opinion studies (Hornik, 1988).
-Specifically, the models examine the rationale by which exposure to forced isolation due to the COVID pandemic is associated with support of rehabilitation and less support for incarceration and isolation as punishment.
-Using this approach, we aimed to obtain a more nested-structure as the factor/ predictors from the first model will become nested within the more complex models presented in the second and third models of the analyses, allowing us to improve our ability to explain the variance of our dependent variable—rehabilitative attitudes—by the independent predictors examined in each of the three models analyzed.
-We discuss these models in more details in the findings section.
+Specifically, the models examine the rationale behind the association between exposure to forced isolation due to the COVID-19 pandemic and higher support for rehabilitation and lower support for incarceration and isolation as punishment.
+Using this approach, we aimed to obtain a nested structure, as the factor/ predictors from the first model become nested within the more complex models presented in the second and third models of the analyses, our ability to explain the variance of our dependent variable – rehabilitative attitudes – by the independent predictors examined in each of the three models analyzed.
+We discuss these models in more details in the Findings section.

 Comment 4